-Yangzhou city is set alongside many canals and has some beautiful parks, gardens and a great Old Town.
-There are many nearby cities that can be easily explored on a weekend.
-Suzhou, Wuxi and Nanjing to name a few.
+The City of Yangzhou is set alongside many canals and has some beautiful parks, gardens and a great Old Town.
+There are many nearby cities that can be easily explored on a weekend – Suzhou, Wuxi and Nanjing to name a few.
 The sprawling metropolis of Shanghai is only 1.5 hours by train, which makes for a fun weekend away!

 Our life here in Yangzhou is great!
 We have met many amazing expats who we now call friends.
 We have a fabulous team of Chinese Teaching Assistants and other local friends as well.
 It’s a great mix of people from all over the world, including America, New Zealand, England, Australia, Russia, Canada and of course, China.
 Our weeks are spent Teaching English for 15-20 hours, exploring new corners of our city, working on our website and hanging out with friends.

 Dinners out are one of our favourite things to do.
 We’ll get a big group of us together and go out to a nice Chinese restaurant for a meal.
 Eating out in China is much different from home.
 You would never order a meal for just yourself.
 What happens is that one person will take the menu (preferably someone who can speak Chinese!) and will order a bunch of dishes for the whole table.
 One portion of food is massive here and is meant to be shared.
 Each person has a little bowl and will use their chopsticks to serve themselves some food from the communal dishes in the center of the table.
 Stuffing ourselves with a variety of food and drinking loads of beer costs about $6/person.
 Not too shabby.